-- 1 Be sure that the camera is turned off. - Press the ring release button and hold it down, and turn the ring in the direction of the arrow.
+- 1 Be sure that the camera is turned off. - Press the ring release button and hold it down (\bigcirc) , and turn the ring in the direction of the arrow (\bigcirc) .

-3 When the □ mark on the camera and the □ mark on the ring are aligned, lift off the ring.
+3 When the 3 mark on the camera and the ☐ mark on the ring are aligned, lift off the ring.

-- 4 Detach the front section of the conversion lens adapter (p.
-111). - When using the close-up lens, attach the conversion lens adapter to the camera with the front and rear sections combined. - 5 Align the mark on the conversion lens adapter with the ○ mark on the camera, and turn the adapter in the direction of the arrows as far as the △ mark on the camera.
+4 Align the ● mark on the conversion lens adapter with the ⊙ mark on the camera, and turn the adapter in the direction of the arrows as far as the △ mark on the camera.

-To remove the conversion lens adapter, turn the adapter in the opposite direction with holding down the ring release button.

-Set the lens on the adapter, and turn it in the indicated direction to attach it securely.
+- To remove the conversion lens adapter, turn the adapter in the opposite direction with holding down the ring release button. - 5 Set the lens on the adapter, and turn it in the indicated direction to attach it securely.